 The last reason was given to me some years ago by a young woman who felt rejected by her husband.
 She claimed to be a Christian.
-So when I asked her why she believed that it was okay to leave her husband, she said that 1 Cor.
-7:12-15 gave her permission to divorce him.
+So when I asked her why she believed that it was okay to leave her husband, she said that 1 Corinthians 7:12-15 gave her permission to divorce him.
 Here is the passage she referred to.

 But to the rest I say, not the Lord, that if any brother has a wife who is an unbeliever, and she consents to live with him, he must not divorce her.
 And a woman who has an unbelieving husband, and he consents to live with her, she must not send her husband away.
 For the unbelieving husband is sanctified through his wife, and the unbelieving wife is sanctified through her believing husband; for otherwise your children are unclean, but now they are holy.
 Yet if the unbelieving one leaves, let him leave; the brother or the sister is not under bondage in such cases, but God has called us to peace.
-(NASB) 1 Cor.
-7:12-15
+1 Corinthians 7:12-15 (NASB)

 I had to explain that the passage is talking about an unbelieving wife leaving her husband or an unbelieving husband leaving his wife.
 That is, if the unbelieving spouse no longer wants to live with the believing spouse, then the Christian spouse is supposed to let him or her go.
 God understands that those who do not believe in God might not want to live with a Christian.

 God allows a biblical divorce in these situations.
 God grants a biblical divorce for two reasons: 1) sexual activity outside of marriage, and 2) when the unbelieving spouse wants to leave.
 Those who have a biblical divorce have the right to remarry without sinning.
-However, God hates divorce even in these situations (Mal.
-2:16).
+However, God hates divorce even in these situations (Malachi 2:16).
 Divorce for any other reason does not have God’s blessing.

-Results Of Many Studies
+Results of Many Studies